mpalmer/ddns-sd/README.md

 * Finally, if you're using port publishing (because your container IP addresses aren't routable), see "Registering published ports".

-At present, you can only register one port for a given service on a single container.
-If that becomes necessary in the future, the plan is to start associating multiple ports using numeric label sequences, like `org.discourse.service._<service>.0.port`, `....1.port`, and so on.
-If you need this functionality, please submit a well-tested and -documented pull request.

 ## Custom instance names